-The trip began when my friends Mike, Jonathan and I left from Medford. а small town southwestern Oregon on Sunday, Father's Day in the afternoon.
+Dawn, Back Bay, Newport California The trip began when my friends Mike, Jonathan and I left from Medford, a small town in southwestern Oregon in the afternoon of Father's Day, 2005.
 They were towing their 23' Ranger and I, my Rhodes 22.
-We drove for 5 hours stopping at brother's house Sacramento for the night, and to pick him up for the adventure.
+We drove for 5 hours stopping at my brother's house in Sacramento for the night, and to pick him up for the adventure.
 Early the next morning we headed south.
-The end of the day found us in Newport Beach south of L.A. looking for someplace to park the boat overnight.
-We had no luck until we wandered onto a narrow one-way road with a barrier gate that someone forgot to lock.
-We spent the night on the side of the road in the middle of a wildlife sanctuary.
-It reminded me of the upper Eastern shore of Maryland with herons, pelicans and spartina grass all surrounded by high sand cliffs and only few houses visible.
-It was great!
+The end of the of the day found us in Newport Beach looking for someplace to park the boat overnight.
+We had no luck until we

-We got up early the next morning and headed south.
-We had all the necessary paperwork prepaid through organization called Vagabundos del Mar that specializes in helpina people discover Baja.
-The through Mexican trip customs went without a hitch and we got back on our way in no time.
+My trusty F150 and its elegant burden We got up early the next morning and headed south.
+Mike took the lead, having made the trip before, and I followed.
+All the necessary paperwork was prepaid through an organization called Vagabundos del Mar that specializes in helping people discover The crossing through Mexican Baia. customs went without a hitch and we got back on our way in no time.
 The road south to Ensenada was mostly a toll road comparable to those in the U.S. As we went through Ensenada, we stopped for fish tacos and headed out southbound on Rt.
 1A.
 It is a 2-lane paved highway that carries all the traffic for the entire peninsula of Baja.
 The pavement was in good shape, but the grades were steeper than those in the States.
 The width of the road was much narrower.
+Therefore, the boat

-Therefore, the boat trailer had only 6 inches of clearance to the yellow line and 6 inches to the right edge of the pavement.
+The scene of the equine's demise trailer had only 6 inches of clearance to the yellow line and 6 inches to the right edge of the pavement.
 The most unnerving part was there was no shoulder.
-The pavement stopped and there was a drop of anywhere from a few inches (not very common) to several feet (more common).
+The pavement stopped and dropped off anywhere from a few inches (not very common) to several feet (more common).
 It was a real heart-stopper to meet a fully loaded tandem truck on a curve, which they loved to cut.
 I'm glad I didn't polish the boat and add that extra layer of wax, or we would have touched.
-A big crash of a dump truck vs. horse trailer (the horse was killed instantly), held us up for a couple of hours.
-It wasn't until a farm tractor and many people rolled the truck off the road and then dragged the horse off to the other side, that we could continue.
+A collision between a dump truck and a horse trailer held us up for a two hours.
+The horse was killed instantly.
+It wasn't until a farm tractor and many people rolled the truck off the road and dragged the horse to the other side, that we could continue.
+I must say something about "Topes".
+These are speed bumps which often appear in the road with very little warning.
+When Mike would hit one, I could see 4 inches of air between his hull and the bunks.
+Ouch!
+As a result of the trip vibrations and topes, there were a few things that came loose or fell off the boat.
+For example, I lost my solar panel brace, turnbuckle and masthead fitting.